CEA-expressing cancer (eg, colon cancer)

 In collaboration with Duke University Medical Center and with support from NCI, a Phase I / II study (open-label, dose-escalation study) was conducted to evaluate the safety and immunogenicity of carcinoembryonic antigen (CEA (6D)) - expressing virus-like replicon particle (VRP) vaccine (AVX701) in patients with CEA-expressing malignancies.
 The subjects with advanced or metastatic (Stage IV) CEA-expressing malignancies were treated with one of three escalating doses or CEA-expressing VRP. in thesis subjects, AVX701 was administered by intramuscular (IM) injection every 3 weeks for a minimum of four immunizations, with additional doses patient's without progressive disease every 3 months.

 A total of 28 subjects were treated in the dose-ranging part of the study and no safety or toxicity issues were identified, confirming the favorable safety profile of this intervention seen in other studies (Morse et al. 2010 JCI).
 Following repeated administration, AVX701 was shown to be effective in eliciting CEA -specific T cell and antibody response even in the presence of anti-vector neutralizing antibodies and elevated Treg levels.
-The study results suggested that's patient with CEA-specific T cell responses exhibited longer overall survival.
+The study results suggested that patients with CEA-specific T cell responses exhibited longer overall survival.

 The two component alphavaccine (AVX601) expressing CMV gB or a pp65/IE1 fusion protein was evaluated in a randomized, double-blind Phase 1 clinical trial in CMV-seronegative subjects ( Bernstein et al. 2009 Vaccine 28 ).
 Forty subjects received a lower dose (LD) or higher dose (HD) of vaccine or placebo by intramuscular or subcutaneous injection at Weeks 0, 8 and 24.
 The vaccine was well tolerated, with mild to moderate local reactogenicity, minimal systemic reactogenicity, and no clinically important changes in laboratory parameters.